 Effective communication

 Open, honest, and respectful communication where everyone feels heard and understood is a significant green flag.
 This will mean that those in the relationship feel safe and able to express their thoughts and feelings openly and honestly, even the difficult thoughts and feelings.
-They’ll also actively listen to each other with respect, understanding, and without judgment, and they’ll be able to resolve conflicts in a constructive and healthy way.
+They’ll also actively listen to each other with respect, understanding, and without judgment, and they’ll be able to resolve conflicts constructively and healthily.
 Simply put, these relationships should be a safe space.

 Supportive nature